 A beautiful dahlia featuring deep, burgundy red to almost black finely-cut petals.
-This variety is a prolific bloomer, producing blooms from mid-summer to early fall and reaching a mature height of 18-24 inches.
+This variety is a prolific bloomer and one of the most amazing Black Dahlia Flower Varieties on our list.

 9. Black Wizard Dahlia

 With its large, fully double blooms and dark, purple-black center surrounded with deep red color, this dahlia is a true statement piece.
-Black Robust Dahlia grows to a mature height of 4-5 feet and blooms from mid-summer to early fall.
+Black Robust Dahlia grows to a mature height of 4-5 feet.

 10. Black Jack Dahlia